 Few cities in America offer such a charming and rich historical travel experience than that of Key West.
-With today’s new normal, it’s important to find social distancing approved activities around the breathtaking city, worth exploring.
-Luckily, Key West has plenty of fun social distancing approved options available to enjoy.
-Whether it be visiting a historical landmark or strolling a lush garden, there’s a ton of social distancing approved activities worth discovering.
-Here are just a few of the exciting options around Key West that are open right now and practicing proper social distancing protocols.
+With today’s new normal, it’s important to find approved activities around the breathtaking city, worth exploring.
+Whether it be visiting a historical landmark or strolling a lush garden, there’s a ton of approved activities worth discovering.
+Here are just a few of the exciting options around Key West that are open right now.

 Top 10 Activities & Attractions

-Open in Key West right now, the friendly and knowledgeable conductors on America’s favorite Trolley Tour will take you on a fully narrated journey filled with humor and history as you explore all the major sights of the Conch Republic while being socially distant.
+Open in Key West right now, the friendly and knowledgeable conductors on America’s favorite Trolley Tour will take you on a fully narrated journey filled with humor and history as you explore all the major sights of the Conch Republic.
 This entertaining spin through the heart of sunny and scenic Key West includes highlights like the historic waterfront, Simonton & Greene Streets in the city’s Old Town, Bahama Village, and the East Martello Fort to name just a few.

 The safety and well-being of our guests and team members remain our highest priority.
 Read about our safety information.